roberto4tisantos/17NoSQLAPIDBMongo/README.md

 Express.js for routing, a MongoDB database, and JavaScript.

 # Walkthrough video
-Demonstrates the functionality of the social media API The walkthrough video must show all of the technical acceptance criteria being met.
+Demonstrates the functionality of the social media API.

+The walkthrough video must show all of the technical acceptance criteria being met.

 The walkthrough video must demonstrate how to start the application's server.